Quick reference guide

 Typical due diligence issues

 Finalizing due diligence before execution of the acquisition agreement is market practice in Egypt.
-A due diligence exercise would usually cover corporate structure, licenses and permits, property titles, regulatory, tax, labor and social security compliance, material contracts, change of control provisions, material IP and IT, litigation and environmental matters.
+A legal due diligence exercise would usually cover corporate structure, licenses and permits, property titles, regulatory, labor and social security compliance, material contracts, change of control provisions, insurance, material IP and IT, litigation and environmental matters.

-Typically, issues highlighted during the diligence process are dealt with as matters to be rectified by the seller as a condition precedent to closing, by a purchase price reduction, by indemnities given by the seller or by putting in place escrow arrangements or deferred payment mechanisms.
+Typically, issues highlighted during the diligence process are dealt with as matters to be rectified by the seller as a condition precedent to closing, through a purchase price reduction, through seller indemnities or through escrow arrangements or deferred payment mechanisms.
+Some matters may also be dealt with through warranty and indemnity insurance if this has been agreed among the buyer and the seller.

 Pricing and payment

-Payment must be effected through the Egyptian Exchange (EGX), using a broker licensed by the FRA.
-The EGX accept either of the following two mechanisms for settlement of the purchase price:
+Payment must be effected through the Egyptian Exchange (“EGX”), using a broker licensed by the FRA.
+The EGX accepts either of the following two mechanisms for settlement of the purchase price:

 • The purchase price is deposited in the broker's Egyptian bank account.
 The broker then transfers the purchase price to the seller's bank account once the share transfer has taken place through the EGX.

 • The purchase price is deposited in the seller's Egyptian bank account directly.
-The FRA regulations allow for this mechanism if the purchase price is deposited within one month, at most, before submitting a request for the share transfer, provided that the respective bank issues a certificate addressed to the EGX and the FRA confirming receipt of the purchase price, and its use being solely to fund the acquisition of the underlying shares.
+The FRA regulations allow for this mechanism if the purchase price is deposited within one month, at most, before submitting a request for the share transfer, provided that the respective bank issues a certificate addressed to the EGX and the FRA confirming receipt of the purchase price, and is used solely to fund the acquisition of the underlying shares.

 An escrow bank mechanism will also be acceptable, provided that the purchase price is deposited in an Egyptian bank account.
 There are some exemptions to the cash deposit requirement, for example, this requirement does not apply to a transfer of shares between ancestors and descendants, or between a company and its subsidiaries for restructuring purposes.
 In any event, such exemptions from paying the purchase price must be approved by the FRA.